folio-org/okapi/doc/guide.md

 function that checks that we have a valid token in the HTTP request headers.
 The token, for this dummy module, is simply the username and tenant-id concatenated with a checksum.
-In a real authentication module, it will be something opaque and difficult to fake.
+In a real authentication module it will be something opaque and difficult to fake.

 We will see examples of this when we get to play with Okapi itself.
 If you want, you can start the module directly as with the sample module.